 Lower taxes, reduce burdensome regulations, and grow our economy and jobs.

 Stop taxing homeowners and businesses out of our city and state.

 Massachusetts does not have a revenue problem, it has a spending problem.
-And it is balancing its budget on our backs.

 Our state budget has grown by six billion dollars in the last five years.